 Like many before me, I’m fascinated by Boudica’s tragic story: wronged women, vengeful mother, freedom fighter, warrior queen who came this close to throwing the mighty Roman Empire off the island of Britain.
 Over the years, I collected books and articles about her—many useful and some fanciful.
 She disappeared from the record during medieval times but made a comeback during the Renaissance when Tacitus was rediscovered.
 But Boudica’s story didn’t really explode until the Victorian era when a range of poetry, plays, fiction, and visual arts portrayed the “Victoria” of the Iceni and turned her into a nationalist icon.
 In modern times she’s celebrated in song, poetry, books, TV, movies, and animation.

 There are numerous novels featuring Boudica and, as an author, I didn’t want to replow those fields, so I reluctantly admired Boudica from afar.
-Then the muse struck—her rebellion was the perfect backstory for a character in my upcoming novel Sword of the Gladiatrix.
+Then the muse struck—her rebellion was the perfect backstory for a character in my novel Sword of the Gladiatrix.
 An excellent excuse for my favorite past time—research!
 However, once I hit the books, I discovered how little we know about Boudica the woman and leader.
 There are no proven coins linking Boudica or her husband to the Iceni people (or any Celtic tribe).
 Although the archaeology is rich with detail on the people living in the three towns likely destroyed by the rebellious tribes, again there is nothing directly linking a female ruler named Boudica to the destruction.
 We’re not even sure of her name.
 Roman writers have confused titles with names in the past.
-Pliny wrote of a Kushite queen named “Candice”, but Kandake is the Kushite title for queen.
-The queen he wrote about was most likely named Amanirenas.
-Boudica meaning “Victoria” or “Victory” might be a title rather than the name of the woman who lead the British rebellion.
+Pliny wrote of a Kushite queen named “Candice” (the letter “c” is pronounced like a hard “k” in Latin), but Candice/Kandake is the Kushite title for queen/female ruler.
+Modern archaeology suggests the queen he wrote about was named Amanirenas.
+Boudica meaning “Victoria” or “Victory” might be a title or a rallying chant rather than the name of the woman who lead the British rebellion.